jimken123/soda/versioned_docs/version-v0.18.0/application-settings.md

 ---
-description: Documentation for logging and connector configuration for Sequence, the open-source automation toolkit for end-to-end forensic and ediscovery workflows.
+description: Documentation for logging and connector configuration for Phoenix, the open-source automation toolkit for end-to-end forensic and ediscovery workflows.
 ---

 # Application Settings

-Sequence requires an `appsettings.json` that contains the following sections:
+Phoenix requires an `appsettings.json` that contains the following sections:

 - [NLog](#logging) should contain logging configuration